-If a PVIOL flag is set in either of the FSTAT registers the Command State Machine is locked.
-It is not possible to launch another command on either block until the PVIOL flag is cleared.
+If a PVIOL flag is set in the FSTAT register the Command State Machine is locked.
+It is not possible to launch another command until the PVIOL flag is cleared.

 4.2 Wait Mode

 When the MCU enters WAIT mode and if any command is active (CCIF=0), that command and any pending command will be completed.